Everything Everywhere gets boost from smartphones

-The joint venture, which combines France Telecom's FTE.PA Orange and Deutsche Telekom's (DTEGn.DE) T-Mobile, said on Wednesday it added 151,000 net new contract customers in the first quarter, compared with 160,000 a year ago.
+The joint venture, which combines France Telecom's Orange and Deutsche Telekom's T-Mobile, said on Wednesday it added 151,000 net new contract customers in the first quarter, compared with 160,000 a year ago.

-Everything Everywhere, which leads Telefonica's (TEF.MC) O2, Vodafone (VOD.L) and 3 0013.HK in terms of British customers, said service revenue, excluding regulated cuts in so-called termination rates, rose 2.9 percent, a faster rate than the 1.2 percent recorded in the final quarter of 2011.
+Everything Everywhere, which leads Telefonica's O2, Vodafone and 3 in terms of British customers, said service revenue, excluding regulated cuts in so-called termination rates, rose 2.9 percent, a faster rate than the 1.2 percent recorded in the final quarter of 2011.

 Smartphones typically come on 18-month or two-year contracts, helping retain customers.
 The group's churn or customer attrition rate, was just 1.2 percent.